Last speaker of the Cornish language: 19th century

 Richard Hall himself was probably the most fluent Cornish speaker of the early revival, having learnt it from a young age from members of his family, servants, and Pryce's work, and later from Jenner's Handbook.
 He is given by A. S. D. Smith as one of only five fluent speakers of revived Cornish before the First World War.
 Hall recorded that when he was about nine years old they had a maid servant at their home in St Just.
 The maid, Mary Taskes, noted that he was reading Pryce's Archaeologia Cornu-Britannica and told him that her mother could talk a little of the old language, having been taught by a Mrs Kelynack of Newlyn.
 He was taken to see the mother and found that she spoke the late Cornish Ten Commandments, Lord's Prayer, and other words as in Pryce.

 John Mann, was interviewed in his St Just home by Richard Hall in 1914, Mann then being 80.
 He told Hall that, as children, he and his friends always conversed in Cornish while at play together.
 This would have been around 1840–1850.
 He also said that he had known an old lady, Anne Berryman, née Quick (1766–1858), who talked Cornish.
 Anne Berryman lived in the house next to the Mann family, with her husband Arthur.
 After her husband died in 1842 she lived with the Mann family on their farm at Boswednack until her death.
 Mann's sisters, Ann and Elizabeth, worked as servants in John Davey's home during the 1850s and 60s.
 Hall recorded a few words and numerals that Mann could remember.

 Martin Uren, born at Wendron in 1813 and also known as Martin Bully, was described by Ralph St Vincent Allin-Collins as a possible traditional Cornish speaker.
 Living in a cottage on Pennance Lane, Lanner, he was described as speaking a lot of "old gibberish", he died on 5 January 1898.
 Allin-Collins records what he describes as the Cornish version of the This Little Piggy rhyme from him.
+Allin-Collins described himself as a native speaker, having been taught Cornish at home in the 1880s by his parents and a maid, Emma Trewin.

-In 1937 the linguist Arthur Rablen recorded that a Mr William Botheras (born 1850) used to go to sea with old fishermen from Newlyn, around the year 1860.
+In 1937, the linguist Arthur Rablen recorded that a Mr William Botheras (born 1850) used to go to sea with old fishermen from Newlyn, around the year 1860.
 These fishermen were in the habit of speaking Cornish while on the boat and held conversations which lasted up to ten to fifteen minutes at a time.
 A Mr J H Hodge of St Ives remembered his uncle saying that as a boy, in about 1865, he had heard women counting fish in Cornish on the quay there, and also that an old fisherman talked to them in a strange tongue that was understood by them.